-If a CRCF that is not a provider of residential habilitation (and is not contracted with SCDDSN) is identified as a non-compliant setting, SCDHHS would identify the waiver participants who are living that non-compliant setting.
-To relocate those residents, the "Relocation Guidelines: Community Residential Care Facility (CRCF) Residents" developed by SCDHHS with SCDHEC, SCDMH, SCDSS, and SCDDSN will be utilized for proper protocol and procedure.
+For residents in a Community Residential Care Facility (CRCF) that is not contracted with SCDDSN to provide residential services, the "Relocation Guidelines: Community Residential Care Facility (CRCF) Residents" developed by SCDHHS with SCDHEC, SCDMH, SCDSS, and SCDDSN will be utilized for proper protocol and procedure.
 See Appendix G for those guidelines.

-If any residential setting that is contracted with SCDDSN to provide residential habilitation or provide residential services is identified as a non-compliant setting, SCDHHS will work with SCDDSN to identify all participants authorized to receive services from the provider who owns/operates of the non-compliant setting.
-To relocate those residents of any SCDDSN funded community residential setting, the "Admissions/Discharge/Transfer of Individuals To/From DDSN Funded Community Residential Settings" directive would be followed utilizing the "Transfer" protocol in Section III of the document (Appendix H).
-SCDDSN will keep SCDHHS informed of all waiver participant relocations.
+For residents in any SCDDSN funded community residential setting, the "Admissions/Discharge/Transfer of Individuals To/From DDSN Funded Community Residential Settings" directive would be followed utilizing the "Transfer" protocol in Section III of the document (Appendix H).